raghananth/self-managed-data-workshop/content/elasticsearch/050_create_elasticsearch_cluster.md

 ### Create the ElasticSearch cluster

 Use the CloudFormation template modified earlier to create the ElastiCache cluster.
-The CloudFormation templates creates
-* aa
-* aa

 #### To create the stack